qq290637843/qq290637843/README.md

 ### 👋 Hi there, I'm Wu Songyuan

-I am a theoretical physics enthusiast with a strong background in mathematics and competitive programming (ICPC WFi 12th Place).
+I am a theoretical physics enthusiast with a background in mathematics and competitive programming (ICPC WFi 12th Place).

 #### 💡 About My Codeforces Profile
 Here is my [Codeforces Profile](https://codeforces.com/profile/erogame).